 It’s essential that you have a good luminosity mask panel to create masks for you.
-In this luminosity mask tutorial, I will show you how to make basic masks in Photoshop.
+In this Luminosity Masks Tutorial for Beginners, I will show you how to make basic masks in Photoshop.
 But just as we don’t need to understand the algorithm behind a Curves layer to make a good contrast adjustment, we don’t need to learn the more complicated luminosity mask processes — like intersecting brights and darks to get mid-tone masks — in order to use them effectively.

 Much better, and quicker, just to press a button and have one created for you.
 If you don’t have a luminosity mask generator, that’s okay.
 I’ve got a couple for you.

 You can download my Easy Panel for free which, with over 100,000 downloads, is probably the most used 16 bit Luminosity Mask panel in the world.

 Premium Option — Raya Pro

 Raya Pro, used by over 25,000 photographers, is the daddy (and mammy) of luminosity mask panels.
 It’s also a total workflow solution, where you can access advanced PS features with just one click.